ranajoy-cosmo/movie_rec/README.md

 * pyspark
 * scikit-learn

-## What is Collaborative Filtering?
+## What is a Recommendation System?

-A recommender system is particularly useful for organisations that need to suggest items to its customers.
-It may do this in several intelligent ways that based on features inherent to the item and the customer, based on the user's past activity, or based on similarities deduced from the interaction between group of users and items.
+A recommendation system is what its name suggests.
+It is a tool that intelligently recommends an object, be it movies or clothes, to an entity, say, an user.
+A recommendation system is particularly useful for organisations that need to suggest items to its customers.
+It may do this in several ways: based on features inherent to the item and the user, based on the user's past activity, or based on similarities deduced from the interaction between group of users and items.

+### Collaborative Filtering

 Collaborative filtering methods are those that rely solely on the past interaction between users and items.
 In the case of movies, this interaction might be ratings given to movies by users, or a "like" or "dislike".
 The model takes these user-item interactions and determines the closeness between the given population of users and items, and recommends items that appear the closest to a particular user.

+#### k-nearest Neighbours

+ABC

 ## API